-At this time, the most physical demands are put on the woman’s body and sleep deficits become apparent.
-Episodes of sleep apnea and RLS or other sleep disorders may appear due to increased weight gain.
-It is harder at this stage to get comfortable for sleeping and many women report an increase of joint and back pain due to the larger size of the baby.
+At this time the most physical demands are put on the woman’s body and sleep deficits become apparent.
+Episodes of sleep apnea and RLS or other sleep disorders may appear due to increased weight.
+It is harder at this stage to get comfortable for sleeping and many women report more joint and back pain due to the larger size of the baby.
 Pillows and lumbar supports can provide some relief.

-Due to the increased size of the fetus and the pressure put on the vital organs, more women may experience heartburn or gastro-esophageal reflux disease (GERD).
-A wedge pillow can reduce discomfort and provide some relief of symptoms.
+Due to the increased size of the fetus and the pressure put on the vital organs more women may experience heartburn or the gastro-esophageal reflux disease (GERD).
+A wedge pillow can reduce discomfort and provide some relief.
 This is an important time to watch for increased swelling of the ankles, hands, or face.
 During this phase of pregnancy preeclampsia (high blood pressure only occurring during pregnancy) may occur, which has an impact on sleep and circadian rhythms.

-Likewise, medications used to treat symptoms of RLS are also not recommended for pregnant women.
-However, prenatal vitamins containing iron and folate supplements can reduce the RLS symptoms.
-Breads, cereals, and whole grains are excellent sources of iron and folate as well.
+Likewise, medications used to treat symptoms of the RLS are also not recommended for pregnant women.
+However, prenatal vitamins containing iron and folate supplements can reduce the symptoms.
+Bread, cereals, and whole grains are excellent sources of iron and folate too.
 Women with low iron and/or dietary folate levels should consider taking vitamins before becoming pregnant.

 Pregnant women who gain a lot of weight and have issues with snoring need to be evaluated by their doctors for sleep apnea.
-CPAP or continuous positive airway pressure is the recommended treatment for sleep apnea, and is safe for use during pregnancy.
+CPAP (continuous positive airway pressure) is the recommended treatment for sleep apnea, and is safe for use during pregnancy.

-While there is no treatment indicated for frequent nighttime urination, there are helpful suggestions in the “tips” section below which may help to minimize sleep disruption.
+While there is no treatment for frequent nighttime urination, there are helpful suggestions in the tips below which may help to minimize sleep disruption.

 Over-the-counter antacids may be used for gastroesophageal reflux (GERD) as there is no danger in using them during pregnancy.

-Once the baby is born, many sleep issues pregnant women are experiencing now will go away on their own.
+Once the baby is born, many sleep issues will go away.
 However, sleep deprivation after giving birth may still be an issue due to the demands of a newborn.

-It is true that is difficult to find a comfortable sleeping position when you get to the last trimester.
+It is difficult to find a comfortable sleeping position when you get to the last trimester.
 However, there are some things that can help you to get comfortable and encourage restful sleep.
 Here are a few suggestions:

-The most comfortable position is lying on your side with your knees bent and with some pillows placed under your abdomen or between your legs for additional support.
-It improves circulation, supplies more oxygen for you and the baby and reduces excess pressure (baby’s weight) on the large vein carrying blood back to the heart from your feet and legs.
+The most comfortable position is lying on your side with your knees bent and some pillows placed under your abdomen or between your legs for additional support.
+It improves circulation, supplies more oxygen to you and the baby, and reduces pressure (baby’s weight) on the large vein carrying blood back to the heart from your feet and legs.

-Shifting positions is something you really have no control over while you are sleeping.
+Shifting positions is something you really have no control over while you sleep.
 However, you probably won't be able to roll over onto your back because it will be too uncomfortable.
-If you do shift onto your back you’ll probably wake up from the discomfort after a few minutes.
+If you shift onto your back, you’ll probably wake up from discomfort after a few minutes.

-You should not take any over-the-counter sleep aids (including herbal remedies) without your doctor's approval.
-While they are perfectly fine for non-pregnant women, they may contain ingredients that are not good for your developing baby.
-If you want to increase your chances of getting a good night's sleep, follow these tips instead:
+You should not take any over-the-counter sleeping aids (including herbal remedies) without your doctor's approval.
+While they are perfectly fine for women who are not pregnant, they may contain ingredients that are not good for the developing baby.
+If you want to increase your chances of getting a good sleep, follow these tips:

 - If you are worried about the delivery, taking a childbirth class should help relieve some of your anxiety.
 It is helpful to have a support system and knowledge to ease the fears that keep you awake at night.

-- Doing yoga stretches before bed can be very relaxing and help you sleep better.
-It’s great for unwinding and de-stressing at the end of the day.
-Just avoid doing any rigorous exercise right before bed.
+- Doing yoga stretches before bedtime can be very relaxing and help you sleep better.
+It’s great for unwinding and destressing at the end of the day.
+Just avoid doing any rigorous exercise right before bedtime.

-- Try to get in the habit of going to bed and waking up at the same time each day (even on weekends).
-This helps to reset your circadian rhythm and help you fall asleep easier.
+- Build the habit of going to bed and waking up at the same time every day (even at weekends).
+This helps to reset your circadian rhythm and fall asleep more easily.

-- Avoid eating a full meal or drinking a lot of fluids for several hours before going to bed.
-Make sure to get your nutrition early in the day, just not in the evening.
-You may prefer to eat more at breakfast and lunch and have a small dinner to compensate.
+- Avoid eating a big meal or drinking a lot of fluids several hours before going to bed.
+Eat earlier in the day, just not in the late evening.
+You may prefer to eat more at breakfast and lunch and have a small dinner.

 - Nap earlier in the day if you have difficulty falling asleep at night.

-- If you have pauses in you breathing associated with your snoring, you should be screened for sleep apnea.
+- If you have pauses in you breathing associated with snoring, get screened for sleep apnea.

 - Restrict your consumption of coffee, tea, and soda as much as possible.
 Restrict caffeine intake to the morning or early afternoon.

 - Make sleep a priority.
-Plan a time to go to bed each night.
+Plan a time to go to bed every night.

-- If you can’t fall asleep don’t just lay there staring at the ceiling.
+- If you can’t fall asleep, don’t lie staring at the ceiling.
 Get up and do something productive for 30 minutes and then try again.

 - Sleep on your left side to improve blood flow and make breathing easier.
 Try to avoid laying on you back for extended periods of time.

-- Exercise for at least 30 minutes per day as long as your doctor agrees.
+- Exercise for at least 30 minutes a day as long as your doctor agrees.

 - Install a nightlight in the bathroom and use it instead of turning on the light.
-It will be less arousing and may help you be able to go back to sleep once you return to bed.
+It will be less arousing and may help you go back to sleep when you return to bed.